44th Reconnaissance Squadron: Caribbean defense

-It was redesignated as the 44th Reconnaissance Squadron on 1 September 1937, had the suffix designation (Medium Range) added on 6 December 1939 and, on 20 November 1940 this was changed to (Heavy).
-The status of the unit changed from "assigned" to "attached" to the 16th Pursuit Group from 1 February 1940.
-Later, on 20 November 1940, the unit was attached to the 9th Bombardment Group.

-The Squadron had been among the first Canal Zone-based units to re-equip with the Douglas B-18 Bolo, which joined the unit as early as December 1938, although several veteran Thomas-Morse O-19C biplanes were still rendering good service as well.
-In June 1941, the Squadron began to receive Boeing B-17B Flying Fortresses from units in the United States upgrading to the C or D models.
-The Squadron moved from Albrook to Howard Field on 8 July, ending its nine-year stint at Albrook.
-There, with five B-18s, one B-18A and the B-17B, the Squadron commenced long range reconnaissance training in earnest.

-The assignment to Howard Field was short lived and the squadron moved to Atkinson Field, British Guiana on 27 October 1941, the move didn't actually transpire until 4 November, the attachment to the 9th Bomb Group (H) continuing.
-Unfortunately, conditions at Atkinson were not adequate to support the B-17B, and it was left behind in Panama, being transferred to the 7th Reconnaissance Squadron prior to the unit's departure.

-From British Guiana, the squadron operated as an element of the infant Trinidad Base Command at Atkinson Field.
-In late 1941, with the coming of war, the unit immediately commenced far-ranging patrols with its remaining three B-18's and, now, two B-18A's.
-The attachment to the 9th Bomb Group became a formal assignment on 25 February 1942, and, by mid-February, following an accident to one of its B-18s and severe maintenance problems with the other aircraft (one other B-18 and two B-18As), the Squadron could count only one B-18A as airworthy and ready for action.
+From British Guiana, the squadron operated as an element of the Trinidad Base Command at Atkinson Field.
+In late 1941, with the coming of war, the unit commenced far-ranging patrols with its remaining three B-18's and, now, two B-18A's.
+The attachment to the 9th Bombardment Group became an assignment on 25 February 1942, and, by mid-February, following an accident to one of its B-18s and severe maintenance problems with the other aircraft, the squadron could count only one B-18A as airworthy and ready for action.

 The unit commander also reported that he had "no fully combat trained crews," and, considering that this was the only Air Corps unit at Atkinson at the time, things had deteriorated dangerously.
-Apparently there was a recognition of this dire situation within the squadron for, on 22 April 1942, the unit was reorganized entirely as the 430th Bombardment Squadron.
+On 22 April 1942, the unit was redesignated the 430th Bombardment Squadron.
+The squadron continued to fly antisubmarine patrols in the Caribbean until October 1942, when it returned to the United States.
+This was a move on paper only.
+The squadron's personnel transferred to the 35th Bombardment Squadron or other units at Atkinson.